COVID-19 Vaccine FAQ

 About COVID-19 Vaccinations

-The FDA recommends a single Pfizer or Moderna bivalent dose for unvaccinated adults.
-Unvaccinated children ages 6 months to 4 years should receive two doses of the Moderna bivalent vaccine or three doses of the Pfizer bivalent vaccine.
+As of August 2024, the FDA has signed off on updated 2024-2025 COVID vaccines from Pfizer and Moderna, designed to better protect against new variants.
+The CDC recommends that everyone age 6 months or older receive an updated vaccine.
+They advise a single updated Pfizer or Moderna dose for everyone age 5 or older who is unvaccinated or was vaccinated before Sept.
+12, 2023.
+Children ages 6 months to 4 years should receive two doses of the Moderna vaccine or three doses of the Pfizer vaccine.

 The FDA now recommends a single Pfizer or Moderna bivalent dose for unvaccinated adults.
 Unvaccinated children ages 6 months to 4 years should receive two doses of the Moderna bivalent vaccine or three doses of the Pfizer bivalent vaccine.